-When your work is finished, commit and push your changes to a module repository.
+When your work on the module is finished, commit and push your changes to a module repository so that other can benefit from it.
+Afterwards you can remove your overrides file and use the upstream version of the module again.